 - The amount of capital you need.

-Borrowing in joint names will also significantly influence the mortgage lender’s decision.
+A joint application will also significantly influence the mortgage lender’s decision.

 The mortgage firm will also have to stress test your future affordability.

 The lender will carefully evaluate the implication of one spouse dying, and whether the survivor can continue to manage the mortgage loan on their own.

 Therefore, it’s important to get independent financial advice before taking out the mortgage loan, since your local mortgage adviser will look at these scenarios.